Story Points Are Not a Good Idea

 We are not wizards of the occult.
 We do not have super powers.
 We do not pull castles from the ether for the world to marvel at.
 Everyone, get over yourselves.
 You’re white-collar workers with cushy jobs, fat paychecks, and matching 401ks.
 You aren’t rebels - you’re just like your parents.
 You listen to “The Anthem” by Good Charlotte while coding, thinking you’re cool - but you wanna be just like them.
 Quit building air-castles, throwing tantrums, and accumulating story points.
 Grow the fuck up.

-3. Fred Brooks was a brilliant scientist and engineer.
+Fred Brooks was a brilliant scientist and engineer.
 He also likened programmers to one who “builds castles in the air, from air, creating by exertion of the imagination.”
-This may have been a likely analogy in his day, but today, 9/10 “programmers” shamelessly proclaim they would copy and paste code written on a baboon’s behind, if it meant they could log off for the day at 3PM instead of 4PM. ↩︎
+This may have been a likely analogy in his day, but today, a plurality of “programmers” shamelessly proclaim they would copy and paste code written on a baboon’s behind, if it meant they could log off for the day at 3PM instead of 4PM. ↩︎